Sokoto Nigeria Travel Guide

 Experience the Durbar Festival during Eid-el-Fitr or Eid-el-Kabir in Sokoto for a truly immersive cultural event.
 Dates vary, so plan carefully.

-Extend your Nigerian adventure having different experiences.
+Extend your Nigerian adventure with diverse experiences.

 Another ancient city, providing a look into the traditional emirate system.